doums/rg.nvim/README.md

   -- Optional function to be used to format the items in the -- quickfix window (:h 'quickfixtextfunc') qf_format = nil,
+  -- Glob list of excluded files and directories when the special -- `E` flag is set (it uses the `--glob !*` flag of rg) excluded = {
+    '.idea',
+    'node_modules',
+    '.git',
+    'target',
+    'package-lock.json',
+    'Cargo.lock',
+  },
 })
 ```